MicrosoftDocs/win32/desktop-src/Intl/unicode-in-the-windows-api.md

 ---
-Description: 'Windows API functions that manipulate characters are generally implemented in one of three formats:' ms.assetid: 'e7698f0b-dbcb-4cd0-9cb5-23a26edb966a'
+Description: Windows API functions that manipulate characters are generally implemented in one of three formats ms.assetid: e7698f0b-dbcb-4cd0-9cb5-23a26edb966a
-title: Unicode in the Windows API
+title: Unicode in the Windows API ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Unicode in the Windows API